petardimic/Orange-Management/Web/README.md

-# Admin #
+# Web #

-Administration files include log files and the installation scripts.
-Apart from that all other operations can be handled in the backend.
+All theme elements for the web component of this project.

 ## License ##